USA WEST COAST PORTS CONGESTION CONTINUES

-Congestion at US West Coast ports has spread wider now to include Oakland and Tacoma/Seattle, as well as Long Beach/Los Angeles, as stevedores' union ILWU and the port employers PMA - continue their dispute, and shippers/importers try to find ways to bypass the ports most under pressure.
+Severe congestion at US West Coast ports continues with no resolution in sight.
+Despite involvement by federal mediators, the stevedores' union ILWU and the port employers PMA continue their dispute, and shippers/importers try to find ways to bypass the ports most under pressure.

 The two parties have yet to agree to a new three-year contract.
 The previous agreement expired on 30th June.

-Adding to the labour problems - numbers of arrivals are particularly high right now, and as ships get larger, they require longer times at berth to unload and reload.
+Adding to the labour problems - numbers of arrivals escalate, and as ships get larger, they require longer times at berth to unload and reload.
 As a consequence, severe pressure is being applied to all parts of the local infrastructure, especially trucking and chassis supply.

 Shipping lines are signalling imminent congestion surcharges on all cargo through US (and Canadian) West Coast ports.

-Arrivals and departures in New Zealand are becoming seriously delayed, as lines struggle with schedule integrity in the US – NZ – AU – Asia loops which are all connected.
+Arrivals and departures in New Zealand are continuing to be seriously delayed, as lines struggle with schedule integrity in the US – NZ – AU – Asia loops which are all connected.

-We suggest our clients, both importers and exporters – discuss with suppliers and customers, ways and means to add 7 to 10 days to current lead time expectations.
+We suggest our clients, both importers and exporters – discuss with suppliers and customers, ways and means to add at least 10 days to current lead time expectations.

 We hope the parties will soon reach agreement.